RockAfeller2013/proxmox_helperscripts/omakub/README.md

 # Ubuntu on Proxmox

+- Proxmox Helper scripts don't install the Unbuntu Desktop 24.04, so its best to download the Unbuntu Desktop Image and then configure it
-- Use the promox commands to build the VM, then use console to login and enable RDP, After deployment, you need to turn of the Keyring to enable RDP
+- Use the proxmox commands to build the VM, then use console to login and enable RDP, After deployment, you need to turn of the Keyring to enable RDP
 - Install QEMU Guest Tools
 - Disable Firewall
 - Disable IPV6